avishaan/codehatcher.github.io/_posts/2016-01-24-complex-ibdesignable.md

 ![Silvrback blog image](/assets/posts/migrated-codehatcher-blog/Screen%20Region%202015-09-26%20at%2018.41.24_large.png)

 It's important to note that none of those errors stopped me from building the project.
 But it definitely made it difficult to see when I had new errors popping up.
-The solution was actually simple.
+The solution was simple.
 Have certain code run in the app and have different code run in the Interface Builder (IB).
 Here it is below.

 ```ObjectiveC
   @IBInspectable var videoTime: Int32 = 0 {